martywallace/tempest/README.md

 # Tempest.

 A minimal PHP framework by [Marty Wallace](http://martywallace.com).
-The goal of Tempest is to glue together a handful of libraries for [routing](https://github.com/nikic/FastRoute), [data management](https://github.com/vlucas/spot2) and [templating](https://github.com/twigphp/Twig) and provide a clean foundation for your application.
+The goal of Tempest is to glue together a handful of libraries for [routing](https://github.com/nikic/FastRoute) and [templating](https://github.com/twigphp/Twig) and provide a clean foundation for your application.

 ## Installation.